vasurajak87-sudo/Google-Ads-Sales-Dataset/README.md

 Data cleaning=
 - Removed duplicate rows
 - Handled missing values:
-- Filled clicks, conversions, leads with 0
+- Filled clicks, conversions, leads with 0 which are null
 - Imputed impressions and cost using median
 - Removed rows with missing sales values (~5%)
 - Removed inconsistent "Conversion Rate" column and recalculated it
 - Standardized data types and formats